dwrobel/flatcam/README.md

 - French Google-translation at 100%
 - German Google-translation update to 100%
 - updated the other languages and the .POT file
+- changed some strings (that should not have been included for translation) and updated language files and the .POT file

 25.09.2019